This article will discuss the Malta digital nomad visa, its eligibility criteria, and its benefits.

 The lists of documents mentioned above are not exhaustive, and the Residency Malta Agency may require additional documents at any point in the application process.

-Malta Digital Nomad Visa Application Process
+Digital Nomad Malta Visa Application Process

 - Gather Documents